What Benefits Can Be Divided?

 We Do Not Settle For One-Size-Fits-All Solutions

 Attorney Russell Ray takes the time to understand clients so he can provide customized services.

-Schedule a free consultation by contacting us online or calling 703-552-4028.
+Schedule a free consultation by contacting us online or calling our Alexandria office at 703-552-4028.
 We will give you sound legal advice regarding what could happen to your pension and retirement benefits if you file for divorce.